postmodern/chruby/README.md

 ### System Wide

-If you wish to enable chruby system-wide, add the following to `/etc/profile.d/chruby.sh`:
+If you wish to enable chruby system-wide, on non-Ubuntu add the following to `/etc/profile.d/chruby.sh`, on Ubuntu add to `/etc/bash.bashrc`:

 ``` bash
 if [ -n "$BASH_VERSION" ] || [ -n "$ZSH_VERSION" ]; then